Jackson County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: If you and the prosecution cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial (where a jury of your peers decides your guilt or innocence) and a bench trial (where the judge makes the decision).
+• Jury vs. bench trial: If a plea agreement cannot be reached, your case will proceed to trial.
+You have the right to choose between a jury trial and a bench trial (where the judge decides the case).

-• Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.
+• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause to stop you, and presenting evidence that you were not impaired.

-• Typical Trial Length: DUI trials can vary in length depending on the complexity of the case.
-Most trials last between one and three days.
+• Typical trial length: The length of a DUI trial can vary depending on the complexity of the case.
+However, most DUI trials in Jackson County typically last one to two days.

 Penalties for DUI in Jackson County, NC

-North Carolina DUI penalties are determined by a structured sentencing system.
-The specific penalties you face depend on a number of factors, including your BAC level, prior DUI convictions, and any aggravating or mitigating factors.
+The penalties for a DUI conviction in Jackson County, as in all of North Carolina, are determined by North Carolina law.
+The severity of the penalties depends on several factors, including your BAC level, prior DUI convictions, and any aggravating or mitigating factors.

 First Offense

-• Other Requirements: Alcohol assessment, substance abuse treatment, community service, and potentially an Ignition Interlock Device (IID).
+• Other requirements: You may also be required to complete an alcohol assessment, undergo substance abuse treatment, perform community service, and potentially install an Ignition Interlock Device (IID) in your vehicle.

 Second Offense